irrdnet/irrd/docs/users/mirroring.rst

 In typical setups, the files exported to `export_destination` will be published over FTP to allow mirrors to load all initial data.
 After that, NRTM requests can be made to receive recent changes.
-If a mirroring client lags behind too far, it may need to reimport the entire database to catch up.
+If a mirroring client lags behind too far, it may need to re-import the entire database to catch up.

 The NRTM query format is::